mahmouddaif/yolov9-fastapi-app/README.md

   Check the application logs for detailed error messages.
 Logs are printed to the console and can help diagnose issues.

+- **Visualization Issues:**

+  - If the visualization window does not appear, ensure that you are not running the script in a headless environment.
+  - For servers without a GUI, consider disabling the display code or running the script locally.

 ---

 ## Contributing